Rebecca Jesty - Counsellor/Therapist near Reading, Wokingham, Bracknell and Maidenhead

-Confidential counselling can help you make sense of your life and find new ways forward.
-If you are looking for someone to help you understand your story, you can find further information on this site about my approach.
+Confidential counselling from a qualified counsellor/therapist can help you make sense of your life and find new ways forward.
+If you are looking for someone to help you understand your story, you can find further information on this site about my counselling approach.

-I work one to one with adults and also have experience of counselling young people in schools.
+I work one to one with adults and also have worked as a counselling therapist for young people in a Reading school.

-- your generosity, non-judgmental listening heart and gentle guidance will never be forgotten
+- your generosity, non-judgemental listening heart and gentle guidance will never be forgotten

 - I feel now that I wish I hadn't cut myself.
 Also, I know that my dad's violence wasn't my fault